 Make your country living room idea a place to really unwind and chill out by adding a wall of bookcases to create a mini library.

 Use sections of the bookcases to showcase treasured items for a more eclectic look.
-Complete the relaxed reading nook by including a soft leather chair to sink into and read until your heart's content.
+Complete the relaxed reading nook by including a soft leather chair to sink into and read to your heart's content.

-19. Mix old and new
+27. Mix old and new

-24. Keep things neutral
+28. Keep things neutral

-Lisa Conway, Residential Marketing Manager at Brintons says, ‘A neutral colour palette is best suited to rooms you spend a lot of time in, such as a living room, where relaxing tones are key to creating a happy space.
-Neutrals are versatile with the ability to provide a platform and set the scene.'
+'A neutral colour palette is best suited to rooms you spend a lot of time in, such as a living room, where relaxing tones are key to creating a happy space,' says Lisa Conway, Residential Marketing Manager, Brintons.
+'Neutrals are versatile with the ability to provide a platform and set the scene.'

 How can I make my living room look country?

 You could restore original features like beams, cottage mantels, exposed brick and wall panelling.
-Mixing old and new furniture will instantly give you the relaxed, lived-in country style, while incorporating a wood burning stove or an open fire will add a warm, cosy feel to the space.
+Mixing old and new furniture will instantly give you the relaxed, lived-in country style.
+While incorporating a wood burning stove or an open fire will add a warm, cosy feel to the space.